Khurapaati/HR-Data-Analytics-1/README.md

 * Job Role Matters: The attrition rate also varies by job role.
 Sales Representatives have the highest attrition rate (42%), followed by Research Scientists (33%) and Research Directors (21%).
 This suggests that employees in these roles are more likely to leave the company than employees in other roles.
 Performance and Attrition: There is a weak correlation between performance rating and attrition rate.
 This suggests that performance is not a major factor in employee attrition.

 ## Conclusion
 We have utilized Power BI to analyze the sales data of our superstore and have gathered valuable insights that can significantly benefit business owners and decision-makers.
-Through this analysis, we have identified The HR Analytics Dashboard provides a number of valuable insights into employee attrition.
-The dashboard shows that the company is losing employees at an alarming rate and that there are significant differences in the attrition rate between different groups of employees.
-These insights can be used to develop targeted interventions to reduce employee attrition.
+Through this analysis, we have identified The HR department needs to focus on reducing attrition in the R&D department, among employees with a Bachelor's degree, and among male employees.
+They also need to focus on improving job satisfaction among all employees.

 ## Suggestions
 Conduct exit interviews to understand why employees are leaving the company.
-Analyze the data to identify the root causes of employee attrition.
+Survey employees to understand their job satisfaction levels.
-Develop targeted interventions to address the root causes of employee attrition.
+Develop programs to improve employee engagement and retention.
-Track the progress of interventions and make adjustments as needed.
+Provide more training and development opportunities for employees.
+Offer competitive salaries and benefits.
+Create a positive work culture.